 Anglo, born in 1935.
 Les learned to silversmith in 1962.
-He has a successful jewelry business where he works along side of Native American artists who design his style of jewelry.
-Les on occasion will also make pieces as he is an accomplished silversmith.
-The jewelry he produces has a distinctive flair which we call a " flowing design."
-Our family has worked with Les for over 30 years and we consider Les and his wife Shirley to be close friends.
-Some of the artists who work with Les are Fritson Toledo, Johnny Watson and Harry Sandoval.
+He had a very successful jewelry business where he worked alongside Native American artists who designed his style of jewelry.
+Les would also make pieces as he was an accomplished silversmith, goldsmith and gemologist.
+The jewelry he produced has a distinctive flair which we call a “flowing design."
+Our family worked with Les for over 30 years and we considered Les and his wife Shirley to be very close friends.
+Some of the artists who worked with Les are Fritson Toledo, Johnny Watson and Harry Sandoval.
 Les is no longer with us; he passed on February 13, 2014.
 We will definitely miss him.
 He was an outstanding artist and friend!

 Loren T. Begay